guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 ## I'm using Firefox and I get the white page whenever I try to visit HEN or objkt
 Try clearing browser's cache.

+## Someone sent me an unsolicited OBJKT.
+What do I do?
+These are called "airdrops", and they are common in the crypto community.
+You can keep it or burn it.

 ## I found a bug.
 How do I report it?
 Head over to the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues) to see if the issue hasn't already been reported.
 If it hasn't, you can submit it.